 Analog Devices, Belden/Hirschmann, Bosch Rexroth, B&R Industrial Automation, Cisco, Intel, Hilscher, Kalycito, KUKA, National Instruments, Pilz, Renesas Electronics, SICK AG, TTTech, Xilinx

 SUPPORTING COMPANies and organizations:

-Avnu, Calnex, ISW, Ixia, OPC Foundation, Phoenix Contact, WAGO
+Avnu, Calnex, ISW, Ixia, Phoenix Contact, WAGO

 Manufacturing.
 However, the Time Sensitive Networking (TSN) Testbed is envisioned to be useful in a wide range of applications, including Utilities, Transportation and Oil and Gas.
 The insights and concepts proven in this testbed may be replicated into several other testbeds in the future.